Ruben Gallego facts for kids

 Battles/wars | Iraq War |

-Rubén Marinelarena Gallego (/ˈruːbən ɡaɪˈɛɡoʊ/ ROO-bən-_-gy-EH-goh; born November 20, 1979) is an American politician who is a United States Senator-elect from Arizona.
-He has served as the U.S. representative for Arizona's 3rd congressional district since 2015.
-A member of the Democratic Party, Gallego was a member of the Arizona House of Representatives, where he was assistant minority leader from 2012 until he resigned to run for Congress.
+Rubén Marinelarena Gallego (/ˈruːbən ɡaɪˈɛɡoʊ/ ROO-bən-_-ghy-EH-goh; born November 20, 1979) is an American politician serving since 2025 as the junior United States senator from Arizona.
+A member of the Democratic Party, Gallego served from 2015 to 2025 as the U.S. representative for Arizona's 3rd congressional district.
+He was also a member of the Arizona House of Representatives, where he was assistant minority leader from 2012 until he resigned to run for Congress.
 Gallego was first elected to Congress in 2014.
-His district includes most of southern, western, and downtown Phoenix, and part of Glendale, where he served four terms in the House.
+His district included most of southern, western, and downtown Phoenix and part of Glendale.

 Gallego served as the national chair of Eric Swalwell's 2020 presidential campaign.
-Considered a progressive politician, Gallego was critical of Senator Kyrsten Sinema for opposing filibuster reform and Democratic legislation.
-Democratic Party members and liberal organizations encouraged him to run against her, and in January 2023 he announced his candidacy for the 2024 United States Senate election in Arizona.
-As Sinema did not seek reelection, Gallego won the Democratic nomination unopposed and narrowly defeated the Republican nominee Kari Lake in the subsequent general election.
+A progressive politician, Gallego was critical of Senator Kyrsten Sinema for her opposition to abolishing the filibuster and votes against certain Democratic legislation.
+After launching his campaign for the U.S. Senate in 2024, he stopped using the term "progressive" to define himself.
+Democratic Party members and liberal organizations encouraged him to run against Sinema, and in January 2023, he announced his candidacy for the 2024 United States Senate election in Arizona.
+As Sinema did not seek reelection, Gallego won the Democratic nomination unopposed.
+In the general election he defeated the Republican nominee, Kari Lake.
+He is the first Latino to be elected to represent Arizona in the United States Senate.
+After taking office on January 3, 2025, he became one of the first two Colombian-American U.S. senators, along with Bernie Moreno of Ohio.

 Contents